Travellers to Taiwan must test negative for Covid-19

-TAIPEI - Starting on Tuesday (Dec 1), all travellers entering Taiwan are required to present negative Covid-19 polymerase chain reaction (PCR) test results.
+Starting today, all travellers entering Taiwan are required to present negative Covid-19 polymerase chain reaction (PCR) test results.

 The test must be taken within three days of departure from the place of origin.